Signs of a troop presence in the Rio Grande Valley are not hard to find, especially near ports of entry.

 Thelma Anciso has children in the military, and she said she felt calmer knowing that active-duty soldiers patrolled the ports.

 "They're protecting us.
 It feels good.
 I feel secure with them here.
 I pray for them every day,” she said.

 According to Mike Seifert of the ACLU, who lives in Brownsville, many border residents assume the troops are there because of a pressing threat — one which, he said, doesn’t really exist.

 “Where there’s smoke, there's got to be fire,” he said.

-Seifert says some of his fellow activists conducted a survey in the Texas border town of Edinburg.
+Seifert said some of his fellow activists conducted a survey in the Texas border town of Edinburg.

-A handful of activist groups in McAllen have been protesting what they call the “militarization of the border.”
+A handful of activist groups in McAllen protested what they called the “militarization of the border.”
 Scott Nicol, co-chair of the Sierra Club Borderlands Team, said the deployment is a political stunt designed to whip up fear.

 “You have helicopter landings.
 You have troops in riot gear marching across the bridge.
 That's all being done, I think, for show,” he said.
 “They have an audience of one in the White House who has said that he thinks the concertina wire looks beautiful.
 Honestly, I think that this whole deployment is a fairly despicable show.”

 Pentagon officials have said the active-duty troops will work to support Border Patrol with planning, engineering, transportation and medical teams, and that they will not have direct contact with migrants crossing the border.